MSU-Libraries/sandhill/README.md

 ## About Sandhill
 Sandhill was created by a development team at Michigan State University Libraries stemming from a goal to create a flexible front-end environment for their Digital Repository site.
 To accomodate for exptected repository backend changes, Sandhill was deveoped as a platform where it would be easy to adapt to major changes without requiring major software rewrites.

-Sandhill isn't a pre-built solution for repositories, but a lightweight platform to allow for rapid development your own application, whatever the purpose.
+Sandhill isn't a pre-built solution for repositories, but a lightweight platform to allow for rapid development of your own application, whatever the purpose.

 **What does the name Sandhill mean?**
 Sandhill was named for the Sandhill Crane, a migratory bird that spends part of its time in Michigan.
 The origin of Sandhill came from the need to develop a frontend of MSU Libraries' Digital Repostory, which could be considered a swamp of information and the Sandhill Crane could easily live and navigate in such a vast wetlands of knowledge.